The Tazzbah bar opened in December 2004. The primary owner was Steve, who had previously been a popular bartender at the Boot Camp Saloon.

 But the one negative the bar couldn't overcome was its location.
 It was several miles from any other gay bar, a detriment to any bar that hopes to be on the "bar hop" agenda of the sometimes fickle gay crowd.
 This made it a hit-or-miss destination, which to many meant bypassing it in planning for fear it would be empty when they arrived.
 By spring 2007 some food service was cancelled, and in July rumors of its closing were confirmed: the bar closed at the end of August 2007.

-Credits: contents, design and arrangement by Don Schwamb.
+Credits: web site concept, design and arrangement by Don Schwamb.